The Blog Social

 • Double down on Pinterest and email marketing to keep growing my audience and list.

-• Stick to my consistent schedule that allows me to show up without burnout.
+• Stick to the consistent schedule that allows me to show up without burnout.

 • Commit to Airtable as my go-to planning tool for keeping everything streamlined.